psilantrolab/psilantrolab-manual/docs/02-overview.md

 * Have a vision for where the lab is going.
 * Obtain the funding to support the science, and the people (where appropriate), in the lab.
 * Meet with you regularly to discuss your research projects.
-The definition of “regularly” may change over time or over the course of a project, but unless we agree otherwise the expectation is that this will be once per week.
+The definition of “regularly” may change over time or over the course of a project, but unless we agree otherwise the expectation is that this will be once per month.
 * Support you in your career development, regardless of your current stage.
 This includes discussing professional development, writing letters of recommendation, and promoting your work in conference presentations I attend.
 * Care about you as a person and not just as a scientist.
-* Obsess over many things related to your project & its eventual dissemination, from font choice, punctuation / grammar, and data visualisation.
-It will drive you nuts.
+* Obsess over many things related to your project & its eventual dissemination, from font choice, punctuation / grammar, and data visualization.
 * Hold high expectations of you: These expectations are there because I believe you can reach them.
+* Recommendation letters will be written if I want to recommend you.

 ### Bachelor Students
 * Develop a project that fits with the mission of the lab.
 If you are unsure on what project you should work on, I can provide a project for you.
 This will not affect your final grade.